Update, 12 August: the 2014-15 season has the title territory is not map, can you see what they did there…

 Christian Nold: What does mapping map?

-Christian is a researcher developing new participatory models and technologies for communal representation.
+Christian is a researcher developing new participatory models and technologies for communal representation (GPS work in Greenwich and Stockport).
 His Bio Mapping project has been staged in many different countries with thousands of participants – see Emotional cartography and examples.
 His paper looked at a range of participatory mapping practices from locative media to citizen science research into environmental quality.
 Participatory mapping is a peculiar coming together of living entities, electronic devices and issues that creates surprising networks and alliances – what is actually going on in these projects?

 Conventional cartographies are good at depicting the visible surface of the world but tend to obscure or exclude its deeper layers of meaning, especially those associated with natural and cultural histories whose material traces may be difficult to decode.
 This seminar will explore some recent ‘archaeological’ strategies designed to excavate and put these hidden histories on the map.